Full

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 13 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 13 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 60 of Meeus index or 1013 from Brown series.

-The length of the lunation is 29 days, 11 hours and 2 minutes.
-It is 28 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 11 hours and 2 minutes and it is 28 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 1 hour and 42 minutes shorter than the mean synodic month length.
 It is 4 hours and 27 minutes longer compared to 21st century's shortest synodic month length.

-10 days after point of perigee on 14 November 2004 at 13:54 in ♐ Sagittarius.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 4 days, until the Moon reaches the point of next apogee on 30 November 2004 at 11:25 in ♋ Cancer.
+10 days since point of perigee on 14 November 2004 at 13:54 in ♐ Sagittarius the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 4 days until the Moon reaches the point of next apogee on 30 November 2004 at 11:25 in ♋ Cancer.

-1 day after ascending node on 24 November 2004 at 04:05 in ♉ Taurus.
-The Moon is located north of the ecliptic over the following 13 days, until the lunar orbit crosses from North to South in descending node on 8 December 2004 at 16:57 in ♎ Libra.
+1 day after ascending node on 24 November 2004 at 04:05 in ♉ Taurus the Moon is positioned north of the ecliptic over the following 13 days until the lunar crosses the ecliptic again from North to South in descending node on 8 December 2004 at 16:57 in ♎ Libra.

-9 days since the previous standstill on 15 November 2004 at 14:59 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.013°, the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠27.963° at the point of next northern standstill on 29 November 2004 at 08:28 in ♋ Cancer.
+9 days since the last southern standstill on 15 November 2004 at 14:59 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.013° the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠27.963° at the point of next northern standstill on 29 November 2004 at 08:28 in ♋ Cancer.

 In 1 day on 26 November 2004 at 20:07 in ♉ Taurus the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.